audiodude/abcmidi/doc/readme.txt

 If you want to check an abc tune, it is recommended that you use abc2midi with the -c option as this performs extra checks that abc2abc does not do.

+When using the -P X option, it may be necessary to insert some field commands such as K: or L: following the voice X declaration, so that they will be converted and appear in the output.

 The output of abc2abc is printed to the screen.
 To save it to a file, use the redirection operator.